 Our proposal has limited these appointments to the Department of Business, Faculty of Social Work and Laurier Brantford programs in Business Technology Management, Journalism and Organizational Leadership.

-We believe that that this proposal will address the Administration’s concern for extra teaching capacity and the interests of our members who have been teaching for many years under Limited Term Appointments in these areas.
+We believe that this proposal will address the Administration’s concern for extra teaching capacity and the interests of our members who have been teaching for many years under Limited Term Appointments in these areas.

-CONCILIATION
+CONCILIATION:

 Requesting conciliation has been a common practice for WLUFA negotiating teams in many negotiations in the past and, historically, it has been necessary in order to reach a tentative agreement.
 Conciliation may be requested at any time during negotiations by either WLUFA or the Administration.
-Your WLUFA negotiating team and WLUFA Executive has been carefully planning our course of action in these negotiations since the initial planning process began last February.
+Your WLUFA negotiating team and WLUFA Executive have been carefully planning our course of action in these negotiations since the initial planning process began last February.

 With this in mind, your WLUFA team has decided to file for conciliation sometime near the end of November.
 This is seen to be a necessary step that we must take in order to expedite the progress of these negotiations.
 As of Tuesday, November 22, the WLUFA team has also informed the University of this decision.